FA1C0Nl-lAWK/Wyattcraft-Modpack/README.md

 # Wyattcraft

-A modpack I'm creating to play on an origin modded server
+A modpack I'm creating to play on an origin modded server (I called it Wyattcraft as a joke, there's no xraying in the pack)

 <h2>How to Install</h2>